kissgyorgy/my-stars/README.md

 ## Others

+- [jhuangtw/xg2xg](https://github.com/jhuangtw/xg2xg) - by ex-googlers, for ex-googlers - a lookup table of similar tech & services
+- [nix-community/awesome-nix](https://github.com/nix-community/awesome-nix) - 😎 A curated list of the best resources in the Nix community [maintainer=@cyntheticfox]
 - [zakirullin/cognitive-load](https://github.com/zakirullin/cognitive-load) - 🧠 Cognitive Load is what matters
 - [jnmcfly/awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 - [gardengim/keepwsl](https://github.com/gardengim/keepwsl) - A simple service to keep WSL alive